Gering boys soccer drops matchup with Cheyenne Central at Memorial Stadium

-GERING — There was a record-setting performance in the Bulldogs soccer game Saturday afternoon.
+There was a record-setting performance in the Bulldogs soccer game Saturday, March 18.

 It was a visiting player who established it, however.

-Roscoe Cone-LeBeaumont scored five goals to set a Cheyenne Central single game mark in 10-0 win over Gering in a prep boys soccer game at Memorial Stadium.
+Roscoe Cone-LeBeaumont scored five goals to set a Cheyenne Central single game mark in the 10-0 win over Gering in a prep boys’ soccer game at Memorial Stadium.

 Four of Cone-LeBeaumont’s goals came in the second half.
 His teammate, Sam Shumway, added three goals in the win.

-Take away the first 20 minutes of the game and also a 12-minute run in the second half, the young Bulldogs played one of the top teams in Wyoming tough.
+The young Bulldogs played one of the top teams in Wyoming tough with a takeaway in the first 20 minutes of the game and also a 12-minute run in the second half.

 “We played well one full quarter pretty much,” Gering coach Chris Guadarrama said.
 “You take 20 minutes in the beginning ... and we held them.
 Then they took over in the last 20 (minutes).
 The first 20 of the second half we did pretty good, too, and then they took over to finish the game.